-In 1971, Dr. Peter Joseph Jannetta, was appointed professor and chairman of the newly formed Department of Neurological Surgery and served in the post for 25 years.
-Dr. Jannetta is universally known for his work in the treatment of cranial nerve disorders, developing a microvascular decompression procedure -- widely known as the ‘Jannetta Procedure’ -- that offers trigeminal neuralgia patients an effective therapeutic alternative when medications fail.
-Although Dr. Jannetta’s scientific and leadership contributions are significant, perhaps his greatest achievement is the legacy of outstanding international leaders he has trained in neurosurgery.
-During his tenure he trained 49 residents -- including four future department chairmans -- and was honored with an endowed professorship, appropriately named after Walter E. Dandy -- considered one of the founding fathers of neurosurgery.
-In June of 2000, Dr. Jannetta retired from the University of Pittsburgh and subsequently took a position with Allegheny General Hospital.
+In 1971, Peter Joseph Jannetta, MD, was appointed professor and chairman of the newly formed Department of Neurological Surgery and served in the post for 25 years.
+Dr. Jannetta is universally known for his work in the treatment of cranial nerve disorders, developing a microvascular decompression procedure—widely known as the Jannetta Procedure—that offers trigeminal neuralgia patients an effective therapeutic alternative when medications fail.
+Although Dr. Jannetta’s scientific and leadership contributions are significant, perhaps his greatest achievement is the legacy of outstanding international leaders he trained in neurosurgery.
+During his tenure, he trained 49 residents—including four future department chairmen—and was honored with an endowed professorship, appropriately named after Walter E. Dandy—considered one of the founding fathers of neurosurgery.
+In June of 2000, Dr. Jannetta retired from the University of Pittsburgh and, subsequently, took a position with Allegheny General Hospital.

 In June of 2006, Dr. Lunsford announced his decision to step down as department chair in order to devote more time to his clinical work, clinical investigation, and resident and fellow training.
 University of Pittsburgh School of Medicine dean, Arthur S. Levine, MD, appointed Amin Kassam, MD, assistant professor of neurological surgery and co-director of the Minimally Invasive endoNeurosurgery Center, interim chairman of the department.
 Dr. Kassam was subsequently appointed chairman by Dr. Levine in May of 2007.
 In June of 2009, Dr. Kassam resigned as chairman and subsequently left the department.